nac294/C-basics/modules/firstProgram.md

 ***

-Lastly, the ``` return 0; ``` statement is self-eplanitory.
+Lastly, the ``` return 0; ``` statement is self-explanitory.
 This is what causes the main function to return 0 to the operating system's kernel.
 Main returns an exit code and 0 is used to indicate successful termination.

 ***